-Sales and marketing expense decreased by \$0.1 million because while we have added more personnel and expanded our marketing activities, we have also reallocated certain resources as part of the formalization of our customer success organization beginning in the first quarter of 2020, thus impacting cost of revenues.
-Sales and marketing activity also slowed in the second quarter of 2020 because of the curtailment of business activities and travel restrictions due to the COVID-19 pandemic.
+Sales and marketing expense remained relatively unchanged, because while we have added more personnel and expanded our marketing activities, we have also reallocated certain resources as part of the formalization of our customer success organization beginning in the first quarter of 2020, thus impacting cost of revenues.
+Sales and marketing activity was also lower in the third quarter of 2020 because of the curtailment of business activities and travel restrictions due to the COVID-19 pandemic.